NASA-NeMO-Net/NeMO-Net/README.md

 Created by: Alan Li
 Email: alan.s.li@nasa.gov

-Startup notes:
+The installation is meant to work with Linux systems.
 1) Installation notes:
-  - Install CUDA and GPU Acceleration (version 8 preferable) for NVIDIA cards, if applicable (CUDA 9 has been verified to work with updated Tensorflow v 1.5, with a few deprecation warnings)
+  - Install CUDA and GPU Acceleration (version 10 preferable) for NVIDIA cards, if applicable (CUDA 9 has been verified to work with updated Tensorflow v 1.5)
-  - Install OpenCV.
-Instructions for full mac install here: http://www.pyimagesearch.com/2016/12/05/macos-install-opencv-3-and-python-3-5/
-  - Make sure the following Python packages are installed: numpy, matplotlib, jupyter, tensorflow, PIL, sklearn, pandas
-  - Install osgeo/gdal for geospatial manipulation (required for .shp, .gml, .gtif files): http://www.kyngchaos.com/software/frameworks
+  - Install osgeo/gdal for geospatial manipulation (required for .shp, .gml, .gtif files).
+Refer to https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html for instructions.
+Also install_gdal.txt will have the commands to install the relevant gdal libraries.
-  - Install Keras version 2.0.8
-  - Install hyperopt and hyperas (pip install)
-  - Install pydensecrf, if fully connected CRFs are used (requires cython and rc.exe + rcdll.dll from C:\Program Files (x86)\Windows Kits\8.0\bin\x86 to C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin).
-This might be a complicated process, as it requires to make the original C++ code with the wrapper in python.
-  - Downgrade networkx to 1.11 (pip install networkx==1.11)
-  - Additional resources: https://www.lfd.uci.edu/~gohlke/pythonlibs for .whl files
+  - Setup virtual environment as necessary, and run "pip install requirements.txt".
+Afterward, "run python setup.py"

 2) Images can be downloaded per request, and are to be contained within the ./Images/ folder.
 If choosing a different folder, please specify locations within the .yml files